Oslandia/workshop-postgis-qgis-3d/workshop.md

 Duration: 10'

-We will use datasets from Boulder, Colorado.
+We will use data from Boulder, Colorado.

-The data is split into the data you need on your local computer, and the data needed on the server.
+The dataset is composed of shapefile's, TIF files

 See the [data description and download page](XXXXXXXXX) if you want to know more, skip to next step if you already downloaded the dataset.